4 Alternative Ways to Recycle Your Old Gadgets

 But in the age of smartphones, we’re looking at multiple launches of desktops, smartphones, tablets, phablets, wearable gadgets, portable gaming devices and the likes over the course of the same year.

 The good news is, there is more than one way to skin a cat, and in handling old gadgets, there is actually more than one way to deal with them.
-Here are some suggestions on how to treat your old gadgets rather than keep them on the shelf collecting dust on your behalf.
+Here are some suggestions on how to repurpose your old gadgets rather than keep them on the shelf collecting dust on your behalf.

-Recommended Reading: 10 Early Technologies That Shaped Our Digital World Today
+10 Early Technologies That Shaped Today's World

 Sell Your Old Goods